-Let us now discuss the applicability of the Refined Similarity Hypothesis (RSH) in this context.
+Let us now discuss the applicability of the refined similarity hypothesis (RSH) in this context.
 Recall that RSH bridges in a Eulerian context the statistics of the coarse-grained dissipation with the statistics of the spatial velocity increments (Frisch 1995).
 In a Lagrangian context (Borgas 1993), but using pseudo-dissipation instead of dissipation, the RSH implies in a similar way (see Chevillard et al. 2012, for details) that the statistics of temporal velocity increments is given by that of an appropriate power of φ{τ} .
 Among other features, if the statistics of the increments is Reynolds number independent in the inertial range, as observed in real flows, this also holds for $\tau{\eta}^2 \varphi{\tau}$.
-It is then easy to see, since the parameter \hat{a} diverges with the Reynolds number (A 5), that the moments of $\tau{\eta}^2 \varphi{\tau}$ (A 4) will also diverge.
+It is then easy to see, since the parameter \hat{a} diverges with the Reynolds number (A9), that the high-order moments of $\tau{\eta}^2 \varphi{\tau}$ (A8) will also diverge for any q > 1.
 This is not consistent with experimental observations showing that velocity fluctuations are independent of the viscosity in the inertial range.
-Thus, to this regard, the choice of an exponentiated Ornstein-Uhlenbeck process (A 1) as a model for pseudo-dissipation trajectories is not consistent with the standard phenomenology.
-We will see in the following that the multifractal model we consider indeed predicts simultaneously an appropriate Reynolds number dependence for the φ moments (A 3) and an appropriate behaviour of the moments of $\tau{\eta}^2 \varphi{\tau}$ (A 4) as the Reynolds number tends to infinity.
+Thus, in this regard, the choice of an exponentiated Ornstein-Uhlenbeck process (A1) as a model for pseudo-dissipation trajectories is not consistent with the standard phenomenology.
+We will see in the following that the multifractal model we consider indeed predicts simultaneously an appropriate Reynolds number dependence for the φ moments (A3) and an appropriate behaviour of the moments of $\tau_n^2 \varphi\tau$ (A 8) as the Reynolds number tends to infinity.

-Appendix B. A causal multiplicative chaos: Definition and statistical properties
+Appendix B. A causal multiplicative chaos: definition and statistical properties

 B.1.
-Setup and notations
+Set-up and notations